createyourpersonalaccount/sysprog21/README.md

 Writing to the device fails with `-EINVAL`.

 Reading from the device essentially calls `put_user(*msg++, *buf++)` over and over until the whole message is written, and returns the number of bytes.
 The function `put_user()` copies from kernel memory to user memory, note it is tagged with `char __user *buf`.

+# The Virtual File System

+The VFS is the layer between a call to `write()` and the specific code responsible for dealing e.g. with ext4, btrfs, and so on.

+VFS translates pathnames into directory entries (dentries).
+A dentry points to an inode, a filesystem object.

+To open an inode, a file structure is allocated (kernel-side file descriptor).
+The file structure points to the dentry and operation callbacks taken from the inode; in particular, `open()` is then called so that the particular filesystem can do its work.

+Filesystems are (un)registered with

+    int (un)register_filesystem(struct file_system_type *);

+The registered filesystems are under `/proc/filesystems`.
+To mount a filesystem, VFS calls `mount0()` and a new vfsmount is attached to the mountpoint; when pathname resolution reaches the mountpoint, it jumps into the root of the vfsmount.

+A superblock object representes a mounted filesystem.